1Password Review 2025: Is It Safe + Worth the Price?

 1Password Security Features — Flawless Password Protection With Many Extras

 This is a great way to protect your privacy and security online.
-It reduces the risk of your actual email addresses being hacked or leaked in data breaches, and helps you to keep your inbox free of clutter.
+It reduces the risk of your actual email addresses being hacked or leaked in data breaches and helps you keep your inbox free of clutter.
 All emails sent to your masked accounts are automatically routed to your main Fastmail account.
-If you start receiving unwanted emails, you can simply disable the address that’s receiving unwanted messages and the spam should stop.
+If you start receiving unwanted emails, you can simply disable the address that’s receiving unwanted messages, and the spam should stop.

 While I really like this feature, I do prefer NordPass’s approach to email masking, which doesn’t rely on a third-party service and doesn’t require creating separate accounts.
 However, 1Password’s email masking is still effective, and Fastmail also provides additional tools like a calendar and contacts — making it a great alternative to other email clients.

 Unfortunately, 1Password and Fastmail aren’t bundled at this time — you’ll have to purchase a Fastmail subscription if you want to use its masked email service.
 Still, I think the integration with 1Password is a great feature.
-I love being able to manage my passwords and emails with the same tool.
-And Fastmail offers a 30-day free trial, so it’s something every 1Password customer should at least try.
+I love managing my passwords and emails with the same tool.
+And Fastmail offers a 30-day free trial, which every 1Password customer should at least try.

 Developer Tools — A Range of Features for Linux and CLI Users